Campaign Mistakes: How to Turn a Losing Political Campaign Around

 10. “I don’t need to dial for dollars.”- Losing political campaigns don't do enough call time.
 The candidate avoids it, so the staff spends countless hours creating strategies to raise money without the candidate.
 If you are on a call trying to figure out how to raise money without doing call time, you are on a losing campaign.

 9. “I just bought some great drink coasters and fortune cookies with my name on them!”- The best political campaigns are the most disciplined ones.
 They have the focus and understand that they can only spend money on a few things.
-It is crucial to define why voters should vote for them and not their opponent.
+It is crucial to define why voters should vote for them and not their opponents.
 The worst candidate campaigns waste money on things that don't communicate a contrastive message.

 8. “I don't trust my political campaign team and think they make bad decisions.”- Politics is a team sport.
 You cannot win without the right players, so think long and hard about who is on your political campaign team and whether they can help you.
 Also, think about whether you have a good team structure and if the right roles exist within it.